 Doctors suspect a central nervous system tumor based on symptoms.

-To check for a central nervous system tumor, doctors typically do an imaging test such as magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) of the brain, which can usually detect the tumor.
-Computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) may also be done.
+To check for a central nervous system tumor, doctors typically do an imaging test such as magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) of the brain, which can usually detect the tumor.
+Computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) may also be done.
 Before MRI or CT is done, a contrast agent is usually injected into a vein (intravenously).
 Contrast agents are substances that make organs and other structures clearer to see on imaging tests.

 If a central nervous system tumor is suspected, doctors usually remove a small piece of tissue (biopsy) to confirm the diagnosis.
 Sometimes, instead of removing a small piece, doctors surgically remove as much of the tumor as possible.